roydegeest/rakwireless-docs/docs/en-us/quick-start/rak2247/rak2247linuxpc.md

 cd /opt/ttn-gateway/packet_forwarder/lora_pkt_fwd
 sudo ./lora_pkt_fwd
 ```
-:::tip Note:
+:::tip 📝 NOTE:
-:pencil: If you added the additional lines in step 5 it will execute every time on boot.
+ If you added the additional lines in step 5 it will execute every time on boot.
 :::

 8. The regional parameter configurations for all the supported regions are located in the folder `</opt/packet_forwarder/lora_pkt_fwd/global_conf>`.
 In case you need to adjust the region frequency band for example, do so before running the process (**EU868 is the default**)